Lupine ‘Popsicle Mix’

 Lupinus polyphyllus hybrid

-I bought my first Lupine ‘Popsicle Mix’ from Wagler’s Greenhouse on 6-6-17 to plant in the newly rejuvenated south bed.
+I brought my first Lupine ‘Popsicle Mix’ home from Wagler’s Greenhouse on 6-6-17 to plant in the newly rejuvenated south bed.
 There wasn’t anything else to go by as far as the species or hybrid name on the label.
 Some websites say this series is Lupinus polyphyllus, Lupinus x intermedia, or they say it was developed from the Lupinus polyphyllus species, a native of the Pacific Northwest.
 Undoubtedly, it is a hybrid with Lupinus polyphyllus as one of the parents.